siberianfox/g2wiki/Job-Exception-Handling.md

 1. If we *are* in a feed-hold or in the process of a feed-hold, we will:

-  1. Put the machine into soft-alarm, which will make it continue to read from both data and control channels, ignoring any commands and responding with errors.
-We have to send a `{clr:n}` to clear the soft alarm.
-This should be sent of the combined or data channel. **Insert link to further explanation of soft alarm here.**
+  1. Put the machine into soft-alarm.
+This board will continue to read from both data and control channels and will consume but ignore any new (queued) data.
+New lines will not be executed (they're tossed) and are responded with a 203 MACHINE_ALARMED status.
+The host will need to send a `{clr:n}` to clear the soft alarm before any further processing can occur.
+The clear may be sent on the data or combined (data+control) channel.
+As the board will continue to consume commands and respond with 203 this has the effect of draining the local serial buffers and potentially any data queued at the host end.

-  1. Flush the planner queue, effectively resetting all motion.
+  1. ...and flush the planner queue, effectively resetting all motion.

 2. If we are *not* in a feed-hold:

   1. We will treat the % as a comment character, and ignore the rest of the line that it was on.

-  1. There will be no further special handling of %.
+There will be no further special handling of %.

 ### Notes about V9 serial processing